-Traffic management and Qos are achieved through intergrated traffic classification with five traffic priorities (based on the 3GPP standard):intelligent, protocol-sensitive bandwidth assignment for optimum performance using a variety of bandwidth assignment schemes including Committed Information Rate (CIR), on-demand Committed Bit Rate (CBR), Adaptive CBR (outbound and inbound) and backlog-based assignment.
+Traffic management and Quality of Service (QoS) are achieved through integrated traffic classification with five traffic priorities (based on the 3GPP standard); intelligent, protocol-sensitive bandwidth assignment for optimum performance using a variety of bandwidth assignment schemes including Committed Information Rate (CIR), on-demand Committed Bit Rate (CBR), Adaptive CBR (outbound and inbound) and backlog-based assignment.

 The JUPITER system TDMA return channels deliver the industry's best efficiency thanks to the LDPC return channel coding and the Aloha-based contention scheme, which enables idle remote terminals to deallocate all return channel capacity.
 With support for the return channel throughput.

 Powerful IP Features

 Designed to support demanding enterprise applications, the Jupiter system supports a full a full range of IP routing protocols including BGP IPv4, BGP IPv6, and RIP v2.
 Duel stack IPv4 and IPv6 means that both protocols can be supported simultaneously.
 VLAN with DSCP-based prioritization enables effective portioning of traffic off the remote site.
 Support for Virtual Router Redundancy Protocol (VRRP) along with policy-based routing enables remotes to effectively and seamlessly interface with terrestrial routers to provide alternate path selection as well as load balancing over satellite and terrestrial links.